riskers/js-exec-go-wasm/README.md

-Nodejs and Browser execute WASM that Golang compiled.
+# js execute WASM complied by Golang or TinyGo

 ---